 Make sure to ask for informed financial consent

 Before receiving treatment you're entitled to know who will be treating you and how much each doctor or specialist will charge - there's often more than one.
 If you're an Australian resident, log in to use our online tool to check the average costs involved for your procedure.

-Once you have this cost information from your specialist and hospital, you can review your potential out of pocket expenses and decide with your specialist if you need to make any changes to your proposed treatment plan.
-Our questions in Choosing a specialist and Choosing a hospital can help you start this conversation.
-You can also contact us if you need more information about making the most of being an nib customer.
+Once you have the cost information, you can review your potential out of pocket expenses and decide with your specialist if you need to make any changes to your proposed treatment plan.
+Our questions in Choosing a specialist can help you start this conversation.
+You can also contact us about getting the best value from your nib cover.

-- Details of the proposed procedure including hospital, admission date, procedure details such as MBS items, their description and fee for each item.
+Details of the proposed procedure including hospital, admission date, procedure details such as MBS items with a description and fee for each

-- Other services or specialists such as anaesthetist, assistant surgeon, pathology and radiology, including their estimate of fee.
+Other services or specialists such as anaesthetist, assistant surgeon, pathologist or radiologist and their fee estimate

 Not all specialists will provide this, so be sure to ask for it.

 Sometimes anaesthetist fees aren’t reflected on your informed financial consent.
 You can usually talk to your specialist for an idea of the costs involved.

 Costs aren't the only thing to lock in; you should talk to your specialist to make sure you feel comfortable with your treatment.
 See our list of questions to ask your specialist.

 What happens if I'm in an emergency?